-Driver charged with DUI manslaughter in crash that killed 4 from Jacksonville
+Driver accused of DUI manslaughter in crash that killed 4 from Jacksonville

 Blake Delapaz, 21, held in Duval County jail on $950,000 bond